Whether you are a gardener or not, there are chances that you must have seen the Calathea orbifolia plant somewhere, everyone knows and loves it.

 - Calathea orbifolia is not toxic to your pets and kids, so you can rest.

-Extra tip: To prevent the infestation of spider mites in your home, make sure to check your plants regularly to see if there are insects hiding between the leaves.
+Extra tip: To prevent the infestation of spider mites in your home, make sure to check your plants regularly to see if insects are hiding between the leaves.

 Calathea Orbifolia FAQ